cloudshiftstrategies/css_terraform_training/labs/lab2.md

 #### 1.1 Validate github login

-Go to https://github.com confirm that you can login.
+Go to https://github.com (or your company's private git repo) and confirm that you can login and access the organization.

-Try accessing your company's github organization https://github.com/GH_ORG_NAME

 #### 1.2 Create a new github repo